FusionAuth/fusionauth-example-dotnet-windowsform-api/README.md

-# Example Windows Forms Applicaiton Using FusionAuth APIs
+# Example Windows Forms Application Using FusionAuth APIs

 ## Considerations
 - This is a sample Windows Form application utilizing the FusionAuth APIs in C#.